PeterLuschny/Calendars.jl/README.md

 ---

 We use the algorithms by Nachum Dershowitz and Edward M. Reingold, described in 'Calendrical Calculations', Software--Practice & Experience, vol. 20, no. 9 (September, 1990), pp. 899--928.

 The picture shows the 'Calendar calculator', owned by Anton Ignaz Joseph Graf von Fugger-Glött, Prince-Provost of Ellwangen, Ostalbkreis, 1765 - Landesmuseum Württemberg, Stuttgart, Germany.
-The picture is in the public domain, CCO 1.0.
+The picture is in the public domain.